PCP finance or bank loan: What’s better for you?

 Loan structure

-• A deposit contribution in the beginning (may not be required depending on the payment)
+• A deposit upfront, though sometimes it’s not required, depending on the plan.

-• Monthly payments with interest included (the same as with a bank loan)
+• Monthly payments with interest, just like with a regular bank loan.

 PCP loan structure example